Skip to content

 Nepali community in Slovenia

-Slovenia's Nepali community is very small — approximately 800–1,500.
-Ljubljana hosts the main concentration.
-Community support comes largely via online networks.
+Slovenia's Nepali community is very small — 800–1,500 — with the main concentration in Ljubljana.
+Community support comes largely through online networks.

 Calculate your savings from Slovenia